zywangdylan/style-transfer/README.md

 1. Clone the repository
 2. Upload the folder `style_transfer` you just cloned to your Google Drive/Colab under the path `/content/drive/MyDrive/`
 3. Open the notebook `Version1_NST.ipynb` or `Version2_NST.ipynb` in Colab
+4. Modify configurations and paths according to the detailed instructions below
-4. Run the code in the notebook 🚀
+5. Run the code in the notebook 🚀

 #### Version 1
 The first version of style transfer is implemented in the notebook `Version1_NST.ipynb`.